MicrosoftDocs/defender-docs/articles/defender-for-cloud/onboarding-guide-42crunch.md

 You now verified that the Audit results are showing in GitHub Code Scanning.
 Next, we verify that these Audit results are available within Defender for Cloud.
 It might take up to 30 minutes for results to show in Defender for Cloud.

 #### Enabling Defender for Cloud integration without GitHub Code Scanning
 If you do not have GitHub Code Scanning for your environment and wish to integrate security scan results from 42Crunch into Defender for Cloud, you can follow these steps.
-After adding in the 42Crunch workflow step, add the following steps to your GitHub Workflow to send scan results directly to Defender for Cloud using the Microsoft Security DevOps GitHub Action.
+After adding in the 42Crunch workflow step, add the following steps to your GitHub workflow to send scan results directly to Defender for Cloud using the Microsoft Security DevOps GitHub Action.
 ```yml
 - name: save-sarif-report
         if: always()